enclaive/enclaive-docker-rust-sgx/README.md

 ## Why use Rust-SGX (instead of "vanilla" Rust) images?
 Following benefits come for free with Rust-SGX :

-- "Small step for a dev, giant leap for a zero-trust infrastructure"
-- All business benefits from the migration to a (public) cloud without sacraficing on-premise infrastracture trust
+* Protect Rust data, applications, services, APIs, AI models against intelectual property theft/violation irrespectively where the container runs thanks to full fledge memory container encryption and integrity protection at runtime
-- Hardened security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
+* Shield container application against container escalation attacks with hardened security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
-- Run on any hosting environment irrespectivably of geo-location and comply with privacy export regulation, such as [Schrem-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
+* Build and deploy rust application as usual while inheriting literally for free security and privacy through containerization including
+    * strictly better TOMs (technical and organizatorial measures)
+    * privacy export regulations compliant deployment anywhere, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
-- GDPR/CCPA compliant processing ("data in use") of user data in the cloud as data is anonymized thanks to the enclave
+    * GDPR/CCPA compliant processing ("data in use") of user data (in the cloud) as data is anonymized thanks to the enclave

 <!-- TL;TD -->
 ## TL;DR